erenyildiz23/StudentAPI/README.md

 # StudentAPI with React.js Client

-This project is a full-stack web application that combines a Spring Boot backend with a React.js frontend.
+This project is a full-stack web application for my Internship that combines a Spring Boot backend with a React.js frontend.
 The application allows for managing student information, including creating, reading, updating, and deleting student records.

 ## Table of Contents
 - [Technologies Used](#technologies-used)